 There is a dance to this song, and it's very popular among international folk dance groups around the world.

 The next song, also performed by Maria Tanase is Bun ii vinu' ghiurghiuliu.
 It has a very danceable rhythm (7/16), and a cimbalom (tambal) accompaniment.
-I couldn't translate the title, but my guess it has too do with drinking too much wine.
 You can find the lyrics here.

 By the way, Romanian wine is very good, but not easy to find in my area.
 I drank some at a friend's graduation party last year which was held in a Romanian restaurant.
 It was open bar, too!

 7/8 or 7/16 is the rhythm for rachenitsa, the national dance of Bulgaria.
 When rachenitsa crosses the border into Romania it becomes geampara.